araratkhachadurian/calculator-python/README.md

 10-2-2021 Changes:

 Implemented a method which reformats the mathematical problem list of only characters (digits and operators) into a list of floats and operator characters.
+Calculator now accepts dots to indicate decimals.